Ha! RockmusicRaider is on the experimental warpath again. This time with slightly new flavors that were not really

 Welcome to the realm of Oomph! and Rammstein, burning dicks, exploding dildos and all.
 Plus the wide wastes of electronically tainted metal the movement Neue Deutsche Härte (NDH) likes to inhabit.
 Welcome to my Dark Side left its dark abode, and it loudly captured our attention.

 Eli Van Pike with their brand of electronically laden Industrial Metal decided to plow those very fields many other big bands already occupied for a while.
 Yet, their style darkly – and sometimes starkly – stands out from these same established outfits.
-Even if some of that stuff really is very near to what that same competition served the public before.
+Even if some of that stuff really is very close to what that same competition served the public before.

 To spice things up some more, this is a young band.
-A project formed in 2016 only that came to light through the cooperation of Cradle of Haze mastermind Thorsten Eligehausen, guitar master Marc Vanderberg and drummer Ken Pike.
-And this explains the band name as well, which is a derivative of elements of all three names together.
+A project formed in 2016 only that came to light through the cooperation of Cradle of Haze mastermind Thorsten Eligehausen, guitar master Marc Vanderberg, and drummer Ken Pike.
+And this solves the puzzle of the band name at the same time.
+It actually stitches parts of the names of all three bandmates together.

 And those are artfully woven into this darkly menacing web of sounds.
-To top it, Eli Van Pike – quite rightly – never worry too much about conventions of their genre.
+To top it, Eli Van Pike – quite rightly – never worry too much about the conventions of their genre.
 As an example and much to the dismay of industrial metal purists, the record includes two dark ballads – World on Fire and Valentine’s Day.
-Pretty good tracks, evilly cheeky and well written.
+Pretty good tracks, evilly cheeky, and well written.